dankelley/dankelley.github.io/_posts/2014-01-30-gmt-colors-topography.md

 description: The GMT colour palette is illustrated with ocean topography.
 ---

-I enjoyed the [blog posting](http://menugget.blogspot.ca/2014/01/importing-bathymetry-and-coastline-data.html), which I ran across on R-bloggers, and so I decided to try that author's GMT colourscheme.
+I enjoyed the [blog posting](http://menugget.blogspot.ca/2014/01/importing-bathymetry-and-coastline-data.html) by "me nugget", which I ran across on R-bloggers, and so I decided to try that author's GMT colourscheme.
 This revealed some intriguing patterns in the Oce dataset named ``topoWorld``.
 The following code produces a graph

 {% highlight r linenos=table %}